ConEmu/ConEmu.github.io/en/BashOnWindows.md

 redirect_from:
  - /ru/BashOnWindows.html

-title: "ConEmu | Bash on Windows in ConEmu"
+title: "ConEmu | Bash on Ubuntu on Windows in ConEmu (WSL)"

-description: "Some hints about setting up Bash on Windows in ConEmu"
+description: "Some hints about setting up Bash on Windows (WSL) in ConEmu"

 breadcrumbs:
  - url: TableOfContents.html#tips-and-tweaks